-This is where nutrient dense foods really come into play.
+This is where nutrient-dense foods really come into play.
 Liver is one of those therapeutic foods!
-A 4-oz serving of calf's liver contains abundant amounts of Vitamin A- 1600% DV , B12- 1598%, B2- 190%, B3- 74%, B5- 74%, B6 52%, zinc 84% , copper 847% iron 32% , selenium 31% , phosphorus 52%, and 64% of your daily protein needs!
-Find that in a pill!
-So whether you love it or hate it, it is a wonderful way to increase nutrition to thrive (not survive) in our demanding world.
+One 4-oz serving of calf's liver contains abundant amounts of Vitamin A- 1600% DV , B12- 1598%, B2- 190%, B3- 74%, B5- 74%, B6 52%, zinc 84% , copper 847% iron 32% , selenium 31% , phosphorus 52%, and 64% of your daily protein needs!
+Good luck finding all of that in a pill!
+So whether you love it or hate it, it is a wonderful way to increase your nutrition to thrive (not just survive) in our demanding world.

 According to the Weston Price Foundation, liver contains an unidentified anti-fatigue factor: